 For more information and questions about this collection: Cultuur@hilversum.nl.

 The exhibition can be visited on Saturday and Sunday from 12 pm to 4 pm.

 € 4 per person.
 Children up to 12 years old: free (accompanied by an adult).

-A ticket for a visit to this exhibition also gives access to the exhibitions in the Dudok Architecture Center:
+A ticket to visit this exhibition also gives access to the exhibitions (location Tante Jans):

 – The life and work of architect Dudok